go-rod/rod/README.md

 There are a lot of great projects, but no one is perfect, choose the best one that fits your needs is important.

+- [chromedp][chromedp]

+  With chromedp, you have to use their verbose DSL like tasks to handle the main logic, because chromedp uses several wrappers to handle execution with context and options which makes it very hard to understand their code when bugs happen.
+The DSL like wrapper also makes the Go type useless when tracking issues.

+  It's painful to use chromedp to deal with iframes, this [ticket](https://github.com/chromedp/chromedp/issues/72) is still open after years.

+  chromedp doesn't support shadow DOM.

+  When a crash happens, chromedp will leave the zombie browser process on Windows and Mac.

+  For more comparison you can check [here](lib/examples/compare-chromedp).
+If you compare the `logic` example between [rod](lib/examples/compare-chromedp/logic/main.go) and [chromedp](https://github.com/chromedp/examples/blob/master/logic/main.go), you will find out how much simpler rod is.
+Besides, rod has more high-level helpers like WaitRequestIdle, GetDownloadFile, HijackRequests, etc.

 - [selenium](https://www.selenium.dev/)

   Selenium is based on [webdriver protocol](https://www.w3.org/TR/webdriver/) which has much less functions compare to [devtools protocol][devtools protocol].
 Such as it can't handle [closed shadow DOM](https://github.com/sukgu/shadow-automation-selenium/issues/7#issuecomment-563062460).
 No way to save page as PDF.
 No support for tools like [Profiler](https://chromedevtools.github.io/devtools-protocol/tot/Profiler/) or [Performance](https://chromedevtools.github.io/devtools-protocol/tot/Performance/), etc.

-  Harder to setup and maintain because of extra dependencies like a browser driver.
+  Harder to set up and maintain because of extra dependencies like a browser driver.

-  Though selenium sells itself for better cross-browser support, but it's usually very hard to make it work for all major browsers.
+  Though selenium sells itself for better cross-browser support, it's usually very hard to make it work for all major browsers.

-  There are plenty of articles about "selenium vs puppeteer", you can treat rod as the Golang version of [puppeteer][puppeteer].
+  There are plenty of articles about "selenium vs puppeteer", you can treat rod as the Golang version of puppeteer.

 - [puppeteer][puppeteer]